Godfrey Mwakikagile: Early life and family

 Brown Ngwilulupi, a member of TANU for decades, later left the ruling party and co-founded Tanzania's largest opposition party, Chadema, and served as its first vice-chairman under former Finance Minister and IMF's executive director Edwin Mtei during the same period when he was a relative-in-law of Tanzania's Vice President John Malecela who also served as Prime Minister at the same time under President Ali Hassan Mwinyi.
 Ngwilulupi's daughter was married to Malecela's son.
 Malecela was also the first African to serve as District Commissioner (D.C.) of Rungwe District in the town of Tukuyu soon after independence in the early 1960s when Elijah Mwakikagile was a member of the Rungwe District Council where he was a councillor for many years.
+The title of District Commissioner was changed to Area Commissioner in 1962.
 Brown Ngwilulupi also worked in Tukuyu during the same period with Jeremiah Kasambala at the Rungwe African Cooperative Union.

 Ngwilulupi and Elijah Mwakikagile came from the same village in Kyimbila four miles south of the town of Tukuyu, knew each other since childhood, and were classmates from Standard One at Tukuyu Primary School to Malangali Secondary School.
 Both were beneficiaries of academic acceleration and skipped some standards - class years - because they excelled in school.
 They later became relatives-in-law when they married cousins.
-Their wives, who came from the same area they did, were first cousins to each other.
+Their wives, who came from the same area they did, were first cousins to each other and grew up together in the same household of Asegelile Mwankemwa.